coder/docs/workspaces/multi-jetbrains-in-browser.md

+---
+title: "Multiple JetBrains Instances"
+description:
+  Learn how to configure multiple instances of JetBrains IDEs in a browser.
+---

 These are the steps to build a custom image, configure script, and config.yaml (using Workspace Applications) to surface additional JetBrains IDE instances in a browser.
 This example uses IntelliJ IDEA Ultimate but other JetBrains IDEs can